dstuken31/Intermediate_Arduino/README.md

 ### Description

 In LED Blink Revisited we made a LED fade in and out instead of just turning on and off.
+We had to learn to use Analog Write instead of Digital Write to get the LED to fade.
+We also had to have a serial monitor correspond with the LED.

-### What I Learned
+### Lessons Learned

-* Don't Be Afraid to look things up
-* You don't have to reinvent the wheel, just improve it
+The biggest struggle completing this assignment was not remembering anything from last year.
+After looking at some of my old code and the CHS Wiki page I was able to complete the assignment.

 * How to Use Analog Write* and For Loops**

 ### Notes